eyosido/GlobalSearch/README.md

 # Known issues / limitations
 As of latest release:
 - Supports only Substance Graphs (texturing graphs).
-- Tree view node expand/collapse in the Search Into combo box/tree may occasionnaly stop working.
-If this happens, click the Refresh button to the right of the Search Into combo box.
 - When unloading the plugin, the Windows menu still contains the mention of the GlobalSearch window even though it does not exist anymore.
 When re-enabling the plugin after disabling it, its window does not appear automatically, use the Windows/GlobalSearch menu to show it.
-- Items withing FX-Map, Pixel Processor or Value Processor graphs cannot currently be opened from the Search Result tree (may be a Designer API limitation).
+- Items withing FX-Map, Pixel Processor or Value Processor graphs cannot currently be opened from the Search Result tree (Designer API limitation in 14.1.1).
-- The "Search Into" field is not updated when a graph/package is created/loaded/removed due to the lack of notification from the Designer API.
+- The "Search Into" field is not updated when a graph/package is created/loaded/removed due to the lack of notification from the Designer API (in Designer 14.1.1).
 The Refresh button updates this field.

 # Build
 To build the .sdplugin file from source, please follow the [procedure](https://substance3d.adobe.com/documentation/sddoc/packaging-plugins-182257149.html) mentioned in the Substance 3D Designer documentation.